 3. Mid-Term Paper (max.
 1500 words).
-Due 19 October, VeriGuide.
+Due 21 October, VeriGuide.
 20%

 Complete one (1 only) of the following tasks.
-As well as the specified content, you are encouraged to draw on material covered in this syllabus.

-- a) Between 7 Sept and 15 Oct, visit an art location, event, or show and write a report that explains its significance from an anthropological point of view. or - b) From your own wardrobe (or a new purchase), select an "art t-shirt" and develop an interpretation of how it fits within an "art world."
+- a) Between 16 Sept and 16 Oct, visit an art location, event, or show and write a report that explains its significance from an anthropological point of view. or - b) From your own wardrobe (or a new purchase), select an "art t-shirt" and develop an interpretation of how it fits within an "art world."or - c) Review three (3) art-related films from the Kanopy database (see examples on previous page) that you believe make a valuable contribution to the discipline of anthropology, and present your case for why that is so.

-Grading will be based on the following components: Forming links between concepts, art (or your event or t-shirt), and social relations (10).
+Grading will be based on the following components: Forming links between concepts, art (or your event or t-shirt or films or press items) and social relations (10).
 Clear presentation of argument (5).
 Attention to academic format and citation of evidence (5).